wpengine/atlas-content-modeler/readme.txt

 == Changelog ==

+= 0.26.1 - 2024-01-17 =

+* **Fixed:** Fixed issue where having empty repeater fields would show a list of entries when the browser tab loses and regains focus.
+GitHub issue #627.
+* **Added:** Added changelog for 0.26.0, which was accidentally omitted from the previous release.
+Please read the changes for 0.26.0 to learn more about the deprecation of ACM.

+= 0.26.0 - 2024-01-16 =

+* **Added:** Added an admin notice about the deprecation of Atlas Content Modeler.
+ACM will be maintained for security and compatibility through 2024.
+Read more about the plan and recommended replacement here: https://github.com/wpengine/atlas-content-modeler/blob/main/docs/end-of-life/index.md

 = 0.25.0 - 2023-11-08 =

 * **Fixed:** GraphQL queries now work properly when repeating Rich Text fields are optional and have no values.